grafana/grafana/docs/sources/panels/visualizations/histogram.md

 # Histogram

-This panel calculates the distribution of values and presents them as a bar chart.
-The Y axis and the height of each bar represents the count of values that fall into each bracket while the X axis represents the value range.
+The histogram visualization calculates the distribution of values and presents them as a bar chart.
+The Y-axis and the height of each bar represent the count of values that fall into each bracket while the X-axis represents the value range.

 {{< figure src="/static/img/docs/histogram-panel/histogram-example-v8-0.png" max-width="625px" caption="Bar chart example" >}}